 - A. Public Sewer Available.
 If the lot owner fails to connect to the public sewer system pursuant to SMC 13.08.072, the following provisions shall apply: - 1.
 Penalty.
 The lot shall be subject to a monthly penalty.
 The amount of the penalty shall be established and periodically adjusted by resolution of the City Council.
 The maximum monthly penalty amount shall equal the charge that would be made for sewer service if the lot was connected to such system.
-The resolution may establish a lesser penalty to exclude costs related to operations and maintenance of the WWTP. - Pursuant to the authority granted under RCW 35.67.200, a lien shall be recorded against the property for all penalties levied under this section including an interest rate of 5% per annum computed on a monthly basis. - B. Public Sewer Not Available.
+The resolution may establish a lesser penalty to exclude costs related to operations and maintenance. - 2.
+Pursuant to the authority granted under RCW 35.67.200, a lien may be recorded against the property for all delinquent and unpaid penalties levied under this section including an interest rate of 5% per annum computed on a monthly basis. - 3.
+The penalty shall be assessed beginning in the first full billing cycle after expiration of the response timeline established in SMC 13.08.074. - B. Public Sewer Not Available.
 If the lot owner fails to extend and connect to the public sewer system pursuant to SMC 13.08.072, the City may withhold development permits and certificates of occupancy.